tocchan/guildhall/mp2/c29/assignments/a04/README.md

 ## Checklist

+- [ ] Stop coloring objects red that are intersecting (it becomes a strobe light in this assignment otherwise)
+- [ ] Make sure your game creates polygons as `STATIC` by default, and discs create as `DYNAMIC` by default
 - [ ] Add support for `disc Collider2D::GetWorldBounds` for existing colliders
 	- [ ] **Easier Option**: Implement this using `AABB2` bounding boxes
     - [ ] **Challenge Option**: Implement this using a bounding `Disc`
-    - [ ] Update this bounds whenever you update the world shape of the object
+    - [ ] Update this bounds whenever you update the world shape of the object.
 - [ ] Switch `Collider2D::Intersects` to be non-virtual, and instead use a matrix lookup
     - [ ] Use a *mid-phase* check to early out of a collision by comparing the bounds first.
     - [ ] If passes the bounds check, lookup and call the appropriate callback